mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 The `CONDA_ROOT` directory given is where modules store the `conda` initialization script.
 We `source` this file on the compute node (equivalent to our `conda init` earlier, although `conda init` sometimes needs a restart so we avoid it here).
 If you installed dependencies manually as on the WMLCE page, check out how to access them in a batch script [here](https://mit-satori.github.io/satori-ai-frameworks.html?highlight=ptile#wmlce-testing-ml-dl-frameworks-pytorch-tensorflow-etc-installation).

-It then activates the virtual environment and loads the necessary module as gone over earlier.
+It then activates the virtual environment (otherwise we could use module wmlce/1.7.0) and loads the necessary module as gone over earlier.
 The script finally `cd`s to the project directory and runs the model.

 After saving this or a similar script as `myjob.lsf`, send it to the Satori queue with